 What is a Bone Spur?

-• Arthritis: Osteoarthritis and rheumatoid arthritis can damage cartilage, leading the body to form bone spurs as natural responses to protect the joint.
+• Arthritis: Osteoarthritis and rheumatoid arthritis can damage cartilage, leading the body to form spurs as natural responses to protect the joint.

 There are several more causes for why a bone spur may form.
 Be cautious of the following symptoms to be able to catch the growth sooner than later.